abik11/tips-tricks/Powershell.md

 #ConvertTo-Json
 ```

-## Pester
+## Pester and modules
 Pester is the most popular Powershell unit test and mock framework.
 It is so popular that it became the part of Powershell 5 by default.
 It is similar to Javascript Mocha and Chai frameworks.
-Tests written with Pester have rather Behaviour-Driven Development style and tend to be more human-readable.
+Tests written with Pester have rather Behaviour-Driven Development style and tend to be more human-readable.<br />
+Unit testing is a great mix with powershell modules which allows to group functions, variables into packages that can be imported by a script or into Powershell console.
+Modules are easily testable and encourage a better approach for writing Powershell code.

 ### Pester usage example
 Here is an example of a unit test.
 As you can see the result of some statement is piped to **Should** statement and if the result is as it should, the test is passed.
 Simple as that.